 '''

 - stats:

-enabled: yes #By default, the stats-option is enabled
+#By default, the stats-option is enabled

+enabled: yes

+filename: stats.log

-filename: stats.log #The log-name.
-Combined with the default logging
+#The log-name.
+Combined with the default logging.

-⇔directory

-'''

-'''
+→directory

 #(default-log-dir) it will result in /var/log/

+⇔suricata/stats.log.

 #This directory can be overruled with a absolute path.

-(A
+\hookrightarrow (A

 #directory starting with / ).

-#The default amount of time after which the file will,
+interval: 8

-#The default amount of time after which the file will,
+#The default amount of time after which the file will...

+-be

 #refreshed.

-#refreshed.

 #If this option is set to yes, the last filled fast.

+append: yes/no

+→log-file will not be

 #overwritten while restarting Suricata.

 '''